Mifalia/jokichan/README.md

-The app fetches its data from [jokeapi](https://jokeapi.dev/).
+This app is fetching data from [jokeapi](https://jokeapi.dev/).

-This project is deployed on [jokichan.vercel.app](https://jokichan.vercel.app/)
+The project is deployed on [jokichan.vercel.app](https://jokichan.vercel.app/)

 # How to set up the project :